monarch-initiative/ontogpt/README.md

 Currently no more than two levels of nesting are recommended.

-If a field has a range which is itself a class and not a primitive, it will attempt to nest
+If a field has a range which is itself a class and not a primitive, it will attempt to nest.

 E.g. the gocam schema has an attribute: